 La Belle Captive

-Surreal erotic thriller about a man's obsession with a mysterious woman who may, or may not, be supernatural; filmed by novelist Alain Robbe-Grillet from his own novel.
+IN BRIEF, surreal erotic thriller about a man’s obsession with a mysterious woman who may, or may not, be supernatural; filmed by Robbe-Grillet from his own novel.

 Who is the man behind the novel and film, La Belle Captive?